 There is a Country Market to buy fresh produce and you can pick your own during berry season.

 The Market is open 7 days a week from 9 am – 5 pm and the U-pick is open from 10 am – 3 pm, depending on availability.
+Spots are limited and must be booked in advance.

 Location: 790 McKenzie Road, Abbotsford, BC